SoulMan87/pure-java-api-rest/README.md

 ```

-Users will be created in a service which I will use in my API handler.
-The service method is simply storing the user.
+User creation will be managed by a service that we'll employ within our API handler.
+The service method, in its current form, focuses solely on storing the user data.

-In complete application it could do more, like send events after successful user registration.
+In a fully-fledged application, this service could encompass additional functionalities, such as triggering events following successful user registration.

 ```java
 public String create(NewUser user) {